Russell Ord | Award Winning Ocean & Lifestyle Photographer

 Are there any books/documentaries that have guided your thinking?

 The Art of Happiness: A Handbook for Living, by the: Dalai Lama.
-I read this book every few years to give myself a good old fashioned reminder plus it was the first book I read because of a girl, now my wife (long story).
+I read this book every few years to give myself a good old-fashioned reminder, plus it was the first book I read because of a girl, who is now my wife…Long story.

 What brings you the most joy?